maxmunzel/kvass/README.md

 Remote:          	(None)

 $ kvass config key 5abf59f5f1a2f3c998a4f592ce081a23e14a68fd8a792259c6ec0fc1e8fb1246 # set the same key for all your devices
-$ kvass config remote yourserver.com:8000
+$ kvass config remote yourserver.com:8000 # tell kvass where to find the server instance

-# run "kvass serve" on your server using systemd, screen or the init system of your choice. runit, anyone?
+# run "kvass serve" on your server using systemd, screen or the init system of your choice. (runit, anyone?)

 # every set will now be broadcasted to the server
 $ kvass set "hello from the other side" hello
 $ ssh you@yourserver kvass get "hello from the other side" hello